A guide to patents

 Your drawing must show every feature of the invention defined by the claims.
-There are detailed, specific standards for such things as page size and quality of paper, so that issued patents are uniform in style and easy to read and understand.
+There are detailed, specific standards for such things as page size and quality of paper so that issued patents are uniform in style and easy to read and understand.
 Drawings must meet the following requirements:

-- Every sheet shall be 21.6 cm wide and 27.9 cm long and shall have a clear margin of at least 2.5 cm on the top and left side, 1.5 cm on the right side, and 1 cm on the bottom.
+- Every sheet must be 21.6 cm wide and 27.9 cm long and shall have a clear margin of at least 2.5 cm on the top and left side, 1.5 cm on the right side, and 1 cm on the bottom.

-- The views shall be numbered consecutively.
+- The figures must be numbered consecutively.

-Appendix B — Small Entity Declaration
+Small Entity Declaration

 Attention: Commissioner of Patents